WilliamChaudoin/MachineLearning/README.md

 # MachineLearning
-Documents Focused On Regressions Analysis and Machine Learning Through Multiple Lanaguages and Programs
+Documents Focused On Regression Analysis and Machine Learning Through Multiple Lanaguages and Programs.
+Some platforms used are R, Python, Excel, and SAS.